Good timing, the right equipment and a couple of

 When to transition?
 Choose your crib to bed moment wisely

-her crib to a "big kid" toddler bed is a big step for your little one!
+the crib to a "big kid" toddler bed is a big step for your little one!

 Timing this well is going to be critical.
-So when is a
+So when is a good age to

 transition to a toddler bed, or regular big bed?
 Most toddlers make